gregoryjscott/Simpler/README.md

                         SomeColumn = @SomeCriteria
                     ";

-                // Use the SomeCriteria property value on this Task to build the @SomeCriteria parameter.
+                // Use the In.SomeCriteria property value on this Task to build the @SomeCriteria parameter.
-                BuildParameters.CommandWithParameters = command;
+                BuildParameters.In.Command = command;
-                BuildParameters.ObjectWithValues = this;
+                BuildParameters.In.Values = In;
                 BuildParameters.Execute();

-                FetchList.SelectCommand = command;
+                FetchList.In.SelectCommand = command;
                 FetchList.Execute();
-                SomePocos = FetchList.ObjectsFetched;
+                Out.SomePocos = FetchList.Out.ObjectsFetched;
             }
         }
     }

+Simpler 2 adds a new Db static class that eliminates most of the boiler plate code.

+    public class FetchSomeStuff : InOutTask<FetchSomeStuff.Input, FetchSomeStuff.Output>
+    {
+        public class Input
+        {
+            public string SomeCriteria { get; set; }
+        }

+        public class Output
+        {
+            public SomePoco[] SomePocos { get; set; }
+        }

+        public override void Execute()
+        {
+            using(var connection = Db.Connect("MyConnectionString"))
+            {
+                const string sql =
+                    @"
+                    select
+                        SomeStoredBit as AmIImportant
+                    from
+                        ABunchOfJoinedTables
+                    where
+                        SomeColumn = @SomeCriteria
+                    ";

+                Out.SomePocos = Db.GetMany<SomePoco>(connection, sql, In);
+            }
+        }
+    }

-Simpler isn't a full-featured ORM, but it gets the task done.
+Simpler isn't a full-featured ORM, but for most scenarios it gets the job done.

 ###"Is it easy to test?"